chopralab/cipher/spec.md

 ## Overview

 This specification describes a set of required and optional [fields](#fields) representing molecular structures and associated data.
 The fields are limited to six primitive [types](#types) for efficient serialization and deserialization using the binary [MessagePack](http://msgpack.org/) format.
 The [fields](#fields) in MMTF are stored in a binary [container](#container) format.
 The top-level of the container contains the field names as keys and field data as values.
-To describe the layout of data in MMTF we use the [JSON](http://www.json.org/) notation throughout this document.
+To describe the layout of data in CIPHER we use the [JSON](http://www.json.org/) notation throughout this document.

-The first step of decoding MMTF is decoding the MessagePack-encoded container.
-Many of the resulting MMTF fields do not need to be decoded any further.
+The first step of decoding CIPHER is decoding the MessagePack-encoded container.
+Many of the resulting CIPHER fields do not need to be decoded any further.
 However, to allow for custom compression some fields are given as binary data and must be decoded using the [strategies](#encodings) described below.
-For maximal size savings the binary MMTF data can be compressed using general purpose algorithms like [gzip](https://www.gnu.org/software/gzip/) or [brotli](https://github.com/google/brotli).
+For maximal size savings the binary CIPHER data can be compressed using general purpose algorithms like [gzip](https://www.gnu.org/software/gzip/) or [brotli](https://github.com/google/brotli).

-The fields in the MMTF format group data of the same type together to create a flat data-structure, for instance, the coordinates of all atoms are stored together, instead of in atom objects with other atom-related data.
+The fields in the CIPHER format group data of the same type together to create a flat data-structure, for instance, the coordinates of all atoms are stored together, instead of in atom objects with other atom-related data.
 This avoids imposing a deeply-nested hierarchical structure on consuming programs, while still allowing efficient [traversal](traversal) of models, chains, groups, and atoms.

 ## Container

 In principle any serialization format that supports the [types](#types) described below can be used to store the above [fields](#fields).
-MMTF files (specifically files with the `.mmtf` extension) use the binary [MessagePack](http://msgpack.org/) serialization format.
+CIPHER files (specifically files with the `.cipher` extension) use the binary [MessagePack](http://msgpack.org/) serialization format.

 ### MessagePack

-The MessagePack format (version 5) is used as the binary container format of MMTF.
+The MessagePack format (version 5) is used as the binary container format of CIPHER.
 The MessagePack [specification](https://github.com/msgpack/msgpack/blob/master/spec.md) describes the data types and the data layout.
 Encoding and decoding libraries for MessagePack are available in many languages, see the MessagePack [website](http://msgpack.org/).

 ### JSON

-The test suite will additionally provide files representing the MMTF [fields](#fields) as [JSON](http://www.json.org/) to help validating implementations of this specification.
+The test suite will additionally provide files representing the CIPHER [fields](#fields) as [JSON](http://www.json.org/) to help validating implementations of this specification.

 ## Types